dvanderelst/GradStats/02 DataWrangling/CleaningData.md

 The histogram looks weird because of the very few, very high ages.
 We *could* try to fix these by assuming, for example, that `1998` is the birth year and not the age.
-We will do this later.
+For now, let’s just remove these entries.

 ``` r
 hist(depression_data$age)